learn-co-curriculum/python-programming-univbasics-expression-and-evaluation-defined/README.md

 ("opera" comes from the Latin word for "work") are called _operators_.
 In this case `/` is the _operator_ that means "division."

-So, this _expression_ will _evaluate_ to `51`, when "spoken" to Ruby in IRB.
-As we see in IRB, Ruby's "return value" to this expression is `51`.
-That's Ruby conversing back with us.
+So, this _expression_ will _evaluate_ to `51`, when "spoken" to Python in the Python interpreter.
+As we see in the Python interpreter, Python's "return value" to this expression is `51.0`.
+That's Python conversing back with us.

 The numbers `255` and `5` are bits of data.
-We'd call them "constants"
+We'd call them "constants."

-## Identify Core Operators in Ruby
+## Identify Core Operators in Python

 Here's a table of other operators and their operations.
 Fortunately, all these operators are the same as their mathematical partner, so you probably know all